mazen-gebrel/mazen-gebrel/README.md

 I build end-to-end data solutions—from engineering automated ETL pipelines to designing business-driven analytics dashboards.
 I specialize in turning messy, unstructured data into scalable systems and actionable insights.

+This is my new profile ([old profile](https://github.com/mazen-hussein22/))  where I share projects that interested me to develop locally.

 ### 🛠️ Tech Stack

 **Languages & Core Data**